 \section{Unitarity aspects in the extended QED}

-It is well known that in the presence of higher time derivatives the quantum field theory can develop negative-metric states or ghosts.
-In the subclass of higher time derivative theories, called Lee-Wick theories, these additional degrees of freedom arise in complex conjugate poles \cite{Lee-Wick}.
-The structure of poles determines the discontinuities in phase space integrals and so, under some assumptions, both contributions of complex conjugate modes cancel each other, order by order in the perturbative series \cite{Cut}.
-The issue of analyticity in the complex energy plane and the resulting cutting equations has been intensively studied over the years (for the general discussion of ghosts states see f.e. \cite{ghosts}).
-The Lee-Wick prescription of removing the negative metric particles from the asymptotic space has been shown to be efficient in providing a unitary theory along with the good properties of convergence.
+It is well known that the presence of higher time derivatives in quantum field theory can lead to an indefinite metric in Hilbert space.
+The sector with negative metric of the theory produces negative norm states or ghosts which introduce several conceptual issues in connection with the conservation of probability or unitarity.
+However, in the subclass of higher time derivative theories called Lee-Wick theories, where the additional degrees of freedom arise in complex conjugate poles, perturbative unitarity has been well established \cite{Lee-Wick}.
+The idea is that since the structure of poles determines the discontinuities in phase space, under some assumptions both contributions of complex conjugate modes cancel each other order by order in the perturbative series \cite{Cut}.
+The issue of analyticity in the complex energy plane and the resulting cutting equations have been intensively studied over the past years (for the general discussion of ghost states see f.e. \cite{ghosts}).
+The Lee-Wick prescription of removing the negative metric particles from the asymptotic space has been shown to be an efficient tool in providing a unitary theory together with the expected convergence property.